-Sub-area 1 Sub-area 2 Sub-area 3 Maximum p lot ratio 1.5 : 1 1.5 : 1 Maximum building height Podium 3 storeys.
-Total 8 storeys.
-Building heights not to exceed height in metres as shown on Map 8 - Building heights.
-Building liveability Habitable rooms are required to have an openable window in an external wall that is located and sized to provide access to natural light and ensure natural ventilation.
-Building envelope Minimum street Ground level 3m excluding awnings.
+Sub Area 1 Sub Area 2 Sub-Area 3 Maximum pl lot ratio 1.5 : 1 Maximum b uilding Podium 3 storeys.
+Total 5 storeys.
+Podium 3 storeys. height Total 8 storeys.
+Total 5 storeys.
+Building heights not to exceed height in metres as shown on Map 8 - Building Heights.
+Building liveability Habitable rooms are required window in an external was provide access to natural ventilation. al wall that is loca ated and sized to Building env velope Minimum street Ground level 3m excluding awnings.
 4m excluding awnings.
 3m excluding awnings.

-52 Built form provisions are not applicable to development for a dwelling house.
+$^{^{52}}$ Built form provisions are not applicable to development for a dwelling house.
 PDA Guideline no.7 Low rise buildings should be referred to for a proposed dwelling house.

-Sub-area 1 Sub-area 2 Sub-area 3
+Sub Area 1 Sub Area 2 Sub-Area 3

 frontage setback Above ground level - 1m to a balcony.
 4m to an external wall. -

 Up to 3 storeys 3m to a balcony.
 6m to an external wall. - 3m to a balcony.
 6m to an external wall.

 Above 3 storeys 6m. - 6m.

 Minimum side setback Ground level 3m.
-0m to a boundary wall.
+Om to a boundary wall.
+6m to a habitable room.
 3m.

-Setback 6m to a habitable room.

-4m to a non- habitable room.
+4m to a non-habitable room.

-Above ground level 0m to a boundary wall.

-10101 - 6m to a habitable room. -
+Above ground level - Om to a boundary wall.
+6m to a habitable room.
 3m to a balcony or non-habitable room.

-Up to 3 storeys 3m. - 3m.
+Up to 3 storeys 3m.
+3in.

-Above 3 storeys 6m. - 6m.
+Above 3 storeys 6m.
+6m.

-Minimum rear setback Up to 3 storeys 6m. - 6m.
+Minimum rear setback Up to 3 storeys 6m.
+6m.

-Above 3 storeys 9m. - 9m.
+Selback Above 3 storeys 9m. - 9m.

-Scale and bulk Maximum building footprint 1200m2- - 1200m ^{2.}
+Scale and bulk Maximum building footprint 1200m ^{2.} - 1200m ^{2.}

-Sub-area 1 Sub-area 2 Sub-area 3 above podium Maximum Horizontal dimension of building 50m.
+Sub Area 1 Sub Area 2 Sub-Area 3 above podium Maximum Horizontal dimension of building 50m.
 50m.
 60m.
 Maximum length of any one outer building wall 30m.
-Maximum wall length between building articulatio ns 10m.
-Orientation Development is oriented to the street frontage and, where location permits, to civic open space areas.
+Maximum wai! length between building articulatio ns 10m/ Crientation Development is oriented to the street frontage and, where location permits, to civic open space areas.
 Development on a corner lot to address both street frontages.
-Development fronting Macarthur Avenue North orientates outdoor areas, open space and habitable rooms towards the south to avoid potential interface issues with industrial uses to the north. e and habitable ential interface Minimum building Ground level 6m to any window to a habitable room, unless screened by 1.8m high fence.
+Development frontin orientates outdoor a rooms towards the s issues with industria reas, open space outh to avoid pot e and habitable ential interface Minimum building separation Ground level 6m to any window to a habitable room, unless screened by 1.8m high fence.
 8m to a balcony.
-12m to a window of a habitable room. n, unless separation within a site Above ground level Fences Maximum height of front fences to ground 1.5m.
+12m to a window of a habitable room. n, unless within a site Above ground level Fences Maximum height of front fences to ground 1.5m.

-Sub-area 1 Sub-area 2 Sub-area 3

-floor dwellings

-Minimum visual permeabili ty of front fences 50%.
+Sub Area 1 Sub Area 2 Sub-Area 3 floor dwellings Minimum visual permeabili ty of front fences 50%.
 Maximum height of side and rear fences 1.8m.

-Rooftops Plant and equipm integrated with th ent are screened or e roof design. otherwise

-Varied roof forms are incorporated to contribute to the architectural distinction of the building.

-ay be utilised for co eassive recreation u

-Communal and facilitie open space Development provides universally accessible communal open space that:

-i. is a minimum 25% of the site are a,

-i. is a minimum minimum dim standalone area of ension of 4m, 40m 2 and a with

-n a combination of above podium and

-orivacy of both user om neighbouring pr

-scape, deep plantin ted to the subtropic

-or good solar orien er use, and tation and to

-vi. does not inclu storage or tur de driveways, build ning areas. ling entries,
+Rooftops Plant and equipmer integrated with the r otherwise Varied roof forms are incorporated to contribute to the architectural distinction of the building.
+Roof top areas may be utilised for communal oper space and other passive recreation uses.
+Communal and facilitie open space s Development provide communal open spa cessible i. is a minimum 2 5% of the site area a, i. is a minimum st minimum dimer 40m 2 and a with ii. is integrated in level, podium, a a combination of I bove podium and iii. respects the pri overlooking from vacy of both users iv. includes landsc structures suite ape, deep planting d to the subtropica v. is positioned for minimise water ation and to vi. does not include storage or turni ing entries,